Edited by: Nick Ellis

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Credit cards, debit cards, cash, and digital wallets are a few of the ways consumers can pay for items in 2022.
-These are all great options, but which payment option is the most popular payment method in the U.S.?
+Credit cards, debit cards, cash, and digital wallets are just a few of the ways consumers can pay for items in 2023.
+These are all great options, but which payment option is the most popular in the U.S.?

 In this article, we will dig into the different types of payment methods, how the pandemic has changed payment methods, the growth of digital wallets, and if the way we pay for items impacts how much we spend.

 Read on for everything you need to know about payment methods in the U.S.